 Much is possible with microblogging technology.
 Tools like Twitter are well suited for sharing short inspirational moments and ideas.
 Anything that pops into your head can be immediately typed and shared.
 As a public notepad, it is ideal for creative expression (Parry, 2008).
 The same might be said about wiki-like collaborative tools like PiratePad and MeetingWords.
 Both are open environments allowing anyone to participate with contributions marked in different colors.
 Changes to a document or a list of ideas are immediately displayed on all screens.
 If you prefer visual brainstorming, a relatively new tool we are experimenting with from the LT Media Lab at the University of Minnesota is called Flipgrid.
 With Flipgrid, you can post a question, issue, or comment in video format for others to respond to.
-With video to go with the audio, the responses are often more sincere, thoughtful, and connected.
+In contrast to asynchronous discussion forums, when you include video and audio, you will elicit responses that are often more sincere, thoughtful, and connected.